Trismegiste/Are-Php-Traits-Good-Or-Evil/README.md

 Why this ?
 Because unlike c++, java cannot inherit from multiple concrete classes.
 You have to replace a "is-a" relation by a decorator pattern.
-This could be a good thing (not static) but in many times it's too verbose, IMO.
+This could be a good thing (not static) but in many cases it's too verbose, IMO.

-Without trait, PHP 5.3 does the same trick.
+Without trait, PHP 5.3 has the same problem and does the same trick.

-Now with trait :
+Now with trait in PHP 5.4 :

 ```php
 interface RMIServer